-Prior to the NDIS Planning Meeting, the client (or their family/carers) should contact the Public Trustee to advise us of their meeting date with the NDIS.
+Prior to the NDIS Planning Meeting, the client (or their family/carers/Guardian) should contact the Public Trustee to advise us of their meeting date with the NDIS.

-The Public Trustee will send the client (or their family/carers) a copy of the client’s budget and account statements prior to the NDIS Planning meeting.
+The Public Trustee will send the client (or their family/carers/Guardian) a copy of the client’s budget and account statements prior to the NDIS Planning meeting.

-The client attends the NDIS Planning meeting with their support network (family/carers)or legally appointed Guardian.
+The client attends the NDIS Planning meeting with their support network (family/carers/Guardian).
 After the NDIS Planning meeting, the client will be appointed a NDIS Support Coordinator to help them implement the NDIS Plan.